-Tulane students come from all over the country and all over the world, with 85% of our students traveling from over 900 miles away to attend Tulane.
-Students bring unique interests, backgrounds, and cultures to our community, but are united through Tulane’s traditions.
+Tulane students come from all over the country and all over the world, with 75% of our students traveling from over 500 miles to attend.
+Our students bring unique interests, backgrounds, and cultures to our community, but are united through Tulane’s traditions.

-Fittingly, many traditions center around food and festivals as New Orleans is one of the food capitals of the world.
-Tulane is probably the only school where you will eat red beans and rice on Mondays in the dining hall and chow down on gumbo and fried catfish on Fridays.
-Another Tulane student favorite is boiled crawfish.
-Spring is crawfish season and Tulane students love attending crawfish boils.
-The best event centered around crawfish is Crawfest: Tulane's two-stage, ten-band outdoor music festival for students and the community, that provides 18,000 pounds of free crawfish for the taking.
-Last year they were gone in four hours!
+Fittingly, many Tulane traditions center around food, as New Orleans is one of the food capitals of the world.
+Tulane is probably the only school where the dining hall includes the typical New Orleanian menu, red beans and rice on Mondays, gumbo and fried catfish on Fridays.
+Boiled crawfish is another beloved staple among Tulane students.
+Spring, also known as crawfish season, is when we celebrate Crawfest.
+This is Tulane's two-stage, ten-band outdoor music festival for students and the community, which provides 18,000 pounds of free crawfish for the taking.
+Even our alumni host Crawfish boils across the nation in spring to welcome future Tulanians and reconnect during their favorite season.

-Several other Tulane traditions revolve around cheering for our athletics teams.
+In both Fall and Spring, Tulane traditions revolve around cheering for our athletic teams.
 Tulanians are loud and proud!
 At any sporting event, both students and alumni can be heard cheering and singing along to Tulane's fight song.
-Below is Tulane's favorite cheer, The Hullabaloo, whose words have morphed over the years into the current lyrics.
+Below are the current lyrics to Tulane's favorite cheer, The Hullabaloo:

 A One, A Two, A Helluva Hullabaloo